ravendesignsystem/rds/src/docs/dev/blocks/main/listing/index.md

 ##Implementation Notes

 - It is important to note the markup changes when different context variants and data attributes are used.
-- If you are using the base H2 heading with a slight underline before this block, it looks best removed by adding the class 'u-no-borders' to the h2 tag.

 ## When To Avoid